thaychansy/python-challenge/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

 ### Installation

-Instructions on cloning the VBA-challenge repository.
+Instructions on cloning the python-challenge repository.

 1. Copy the link to the repository
 2. Open up your preferred terminal